 - Include complete citations for all references work.
 The Journal follows the Chicago Manual of Style for citations.

-For more information on manuscript submission, contact the editor at email@example.com.
+For more information on submissions, contact email@example.com.